 4. The Norfolk Coast, England

 If you’re starting from King’s Lynn, it’s worth taking the time to wander around this historic market town.
-There’s plenty to do here, from taking a tour of the cobbled streets to hunting for treasures at the town’s two market places.
-As you travel north you’ll pass through the two seaside towns of Heacham and Hunstanton, which are two of the sunniest resorts in Norfolk.
-Known for their dramatic sunsets, where you can see the sun setting right into the sea, they’re great places to spend a night.
+There’s plenty to do here, from taking a tour of the cobbled streets to hunting for treasures at the town’s two marketplaces.
+As you travel north, you’ll pass through the two seaside towns of Heacham and Hunstanton, which are two of the sunniest resorts in Norfolk.
+Known for their dramatic sunsets, where you can watch the sun plunge right into the sea, they’re great places to spend a night.

 If you choose to stay by the coast and end up in Great Yarmouth, you’ll pass through the pretty village of Happisburgh, which is known for its iconic red and white lighthouse.
 Built in 1790, this is the only independently run lighthouse in Great Britain and is definitely worth a visit.
 In between Norwich and Great Yarmouth you’ll find the Broads National Park, which is an essential detour if you want to admire dreamy landscapes of waterways and windmills, and open skies meeting seemingly endless horizons.